captbaritone/grats/README.md

 GraphQL enums can be defined by placing a `@GQLEnum` docblock directly before a:

 * TypeScript enum declaration
+* Type alias of a union of string literals

 ```ts
 /** @GQLEnum */